When Am I Ready To Start Writing?

 Once again, don’t rush this process.
 Even if the most you can do is take five minutes out of your day to daydream about your novel, scribble down a few thoughts, that is totally fine and good!
 Small but consistent progress is what’s important here.

-Now will move on to organizing your thoughts, finally something with a bit more structure to it!
+Now we will move on to organizing your thoughts, finally something with a bit more structure to it!
 Think of it this way: you’ve collected all the puzzle pieces so you wouldn’t lose them, now we’re going to figure out what area of the puzzle board they might go in.
 You’re not trying to start working on the puzzle just yet, though!
 This is the key to avoiding frustration.
 We’re just allocating them into the spots where we think they might fit.

 Pick your medium of choice first.
-Tabs on your google doc, flashcards, a mind map, whatever you prefer.
+Tabs on your Google Doc, flashcards, a mind map, whatever you prefer.
 Then start with your big three.
-What ideas are apart of plot, character or the setting?
+What ideas are a part of plot, character, or the setting?
 Don’t worry if it fits into more than one, put it into the section it most closely aligns with and make a note.
 Then start branching out.

+Example: ‘My character has green eyes.’
 Are they sharp and angular?
-Are they soft, round and innocent.?
+Are they soft, round, and innocent?
 How does it relate to their personality?
 Did they get them from their mother?
 What was she like?
 What type of relationship did they have?
+See how many interesting questions there are to answer just with one simple idea you had in your mind?

 And whatever you do, do not pause to edit!
 This is not the time to be precise or perfect.
 Let ideas run over and into each other.
 Be fluid in letting the thoughts trickle onto the page without rhyme or reason.
 Good or bad, does it make sense?
 Doesn’t matter!
 Options are your friend here, we want all the ways your novel can go.
+That’s creativity at its finest.
+Be as wild as you like, because later we’ll sort out the junk from the treasure.

 But for right now, this is all treasure!